A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 Characteristics

-- The tenant can freely select contractors and materials.
+- Tenant freely selects contractors and materials

 Typical Examples